-If you or a loved one should ever have a stroke caused by a blood clot (ischemic stroke), it’s important to know that Norwalk and Danbury hospitals are the only facilities in Fairfield County to offer a breakthrough treatment called mechanical thrombectomy.
+If you or a loved one should ever have a stroke caused by a blood clot (ischemic stroke), it’s important to know that Norwalk and Danbury hospitals are the first facilities in Fairfield County to offer a breakthrough treatment called mechanical thrombectomy.

 With mechanical thrombectomy—also called endovascular therapy—a special device is threaded through the blood vessels to the site of a stroke-causing blood clot in the brain.
 The device grabs the clot and removes it, restoring blood flow to the brain—and dramatically improving outcomes.

 And now, a major clinical study shows that certain patients can benefit from this minimally invasive procedure up to 24 hours after the onset of stroke symptoms.
 Previously, the window for this treatment was only 6 hours.